Central America ATLAS of Plucked Instruments

 cuatro

-The cuatro can be made like a guitar, but is often made entirely (body, neck and tuning head) from one piece of wood, hollowed out.
-A front of thin wood is added, with a fingerboard and veneer for the tuning head.
-The body shape resembles a violin.
+The cuatro can be made from separate pieces of wood (like a guitar), but it is still often made entirely (body, neck and tuning head) from one piece of wood, hollowed out.
+A front of thin wood (often yagrumo) is added, with a fingerboard on the neck and veneer for the tuning head.
+The body shape resembles a bit a violin.

-The tuning of the cuatro, with 10 metal strings in 5 courses is like a Spanish bandurria, so in 5-5-5-5 or : bB e'e aa d'd' g'g'
+The tuning of the cuatro, with 10 metal strings in 5 courses is like a Spanish bandurria, so in 5-5-5-5 (half tones) or : bB e'e aa d'd' g'g'.

 For more information about the Puerto Rican instruments see Cuatro-PR .